theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-universal-news.md

     ---

     The version numbers in the [changelog](changelog.md) now incorporate the release date of the software, e.g., 2024.7.23.1 instead of 1.21.2.34.
+The setup now checks for breaking changes.

     ---